Governance

 We build trust with all stakeholders by ensuring that ethical decision-making guides responsible business practices throughout the Company’s operations.

-The Bridgestone Group’s commitment to ethics, compliance and integrity helps it continuously achieve its mission of Serving Society with Superior Quality and supports its goal of building an effective ethics and compliance program.
-The Group’s Code of Conduct, which was published in 2018 and redesigned and revised at the end of 2022, provides practical guidance on how to act ethically and with integrity.
+The Bridgestone Group’s commitment to ethics, compliance, and integrity helps it continuously achieve its mission of Serving Society with Superior Quality and supports its goal of building an effective ethics and compliance program.
+Bridgestone’s Code of Conduct, which was published in 2018 and redesigned and revised at the end of 2022, provides practical guidance on how to act ethically and with integrity.
 As the Global CEO states in his message that accompanied the updated Code of Conduct, “Whatever you do at Bridgestone, do it with integrity and let our Code guide you, always.”

-The Group’s global and regional ethics and compliance programs are built on the following five pillars:
+Bridgestone’s global and regional ethics and compliance programs are built on the following five pillars:

-5. Monitoring and responding ⏤ the ethics and compliance program provides multiple channels for employees and others to report allegations of misconduct or wrongdoing.
+5. Monitoring and responding ⏤ The ethics and compliance program provides multiple channels for employees and others to report allegations of misconduct or wrongdoing.

 Leadership